Versent/saml2aws/README.md

   -s, --skip-verify            Skip verification of server certificate. (env: GOSSAMER3_SKIP_VERIFY)
-      --url=URL                The URL of the SAML IDP server used to login. (env: GOSSAMER3_URL) --username=USERNAME      The username used to login. (env: GOSSAMER3_USERNAME) --mfa-token=MFA-TOKEN    The current MFA token (supported in Keycloak, ADFS, GoogleApps). (env: GOSSAMER3_MFA_TOKEN) --role=ROLE              The ARN of the role to assume. (env: GOSSAMER3_ROLE) --aws-urn=AWS-URN        The URN used by SAML when you login. (env: GOSSAMER3_AWS_URN)
+      --url=URL                The URL of the SAML IDP server used to login. (env: GOSSAMER3_URL) --username=USERNAME      The username used to login. (env: GOSSAMER3_USERNAME) --password=PASSWORD      The password used to login. (env: GOSSAMER3_PASSWORD) --mfa-token=MFA-TOKEN    The current MFA token (supported in Keycloak, ADFS, GoogleApps). (env: GOSSAMER3_MFA_TOKEN) --role=ROLE              The ARN of the role to assume. (env: GOSSAMER3_ROLE) --aws-urn=AWS-URN        The URN used by SAML when you login. (env: GOSSAMER3_AWS_URN)